Obituaries for the week of May 10, 2017

 Mr. Davis is survived by his wife of seventy-two years, Jean Eloise Steadham Davis of Davisville; two sons, John C. (Lynn) Davis, Jr of Atmore, Ala., Benjamin E. (Dottie) of Walnut Hill, Fla.; four grandchildren, “Little John” Calvin (Sandy) Davis, III of Atmore, Anna Davis (Christopher) Berry and Clinton E. Davis, all of Cantonment, Fla., Lacey Davis (Travis) Suits of Orange City, Fla.; four great-grandchildren; one brother, Jimmy Douglas (Sharon) Davis of Davisville.

-Funeral services will be held Tuesday, May 9, 2017 at 2 p.m. from Johnson-Quimby Funeral Home Chapel with Bro.
+Funeral services were held Tuesday, May 9, 2017 at 2 p.m. from Johnson-Quimby Funeral Home Chapel with Bro.
 Mike Harper officiating.
-Interment will follow in Oak Hill Cemetery with full Military Honors.
+Interment followed in Oak Hill Cemetery with full Military Honors.

-Active Pallbearers will be “Little John” Davis, Clint Davis, Travis Suits, Chris Berry, Oscar Davis and Brian Davis.
+Active Pallbearers were “Little John” Davis, Clint Davis, Travis Suits, Chris Berry, Oscar Davis and Brian Davis.

-Honorary Pallbearers will be his Sunday school class; Raymond Norris, Ralph Darby, Marcus Ferguson, Branson Holt, James Calvin Bolton, Mickey Peterson, Edward Hudson, Bernie Edwards and Daryl Andress.
+Honorary Pallbearers were his Sunday school class; Raymond Norris, Ralph Darby, Marcus Ferguson, Branson Holt, James Calvin Bolton, Mickey Peterson, Edward Hudson, Bernie Edwards and Daryl Andress.

-The family will receive friends Monday, May 8, 2017 from 6 to 8 p.m. at Johnson-Quimby Funeral Home.
+The family received friends Monday, May 8, 2017 from 6 to 8 p.m. at Johnson-Quimby Funeral Home.

 Johnson-Quimby Funeral Home, INC in charge of all arrangements.